 - The objective is to minimize total spending in a realistic manner.
 If the most aggressive repayment that you can manage will only save you a few hundred dollars, it is probably best to just stick with federal loans.
 However, if you can manage aggressive repayment and dramatically reduce your total spending, it might be time to ditch PSLF.

 Repayment Strategies for $50,000, $100,000, $200,000, and $300,000 in federal debt

 Using the procedure described above, we get the following results:

 |Total Federal Debt||Conservative Break Even Salary||Total Spending Break Even Salary||Aggressive Repayment Monthly Payment||Aggressive Repayment Interest Savings|

-The conservative break even salary is the salary at which enrolling in PSLF results in $0 forgiven.
-The total break even salary is the salary when you spend exactly the same amount of money over the life of the loan whether your refinance at a fixed-rate for 10 years or stick with PSLF for 10 years.
+The conservative break-even salary is the salary at which enrolling in PSLF results in $0 forgiven.
+The total break-even salary is the salary when you spend exactly the same amount of money over the life of the loan whether you refinance at a fixed rate for 10 years or stick with PSLF for 10 years.
 The Aggressive Repayment numbers are for a refinanced 5-year repayment plan.
 Aggressive Savings are comparing the total 5-year aggressive repayment to the 10-year total spending.

 We made a lot of assumptions.
 For many, not all of the assumptions will be fair assumptions.

 The important takeaway is the procedure for doing this analysis.
 Be sure to adjust your calculations to fit your individual circumstances.